monstaro/basic-chat/instructions.md

 Now that we’ve created our channel, we can access that channel instance and run its sendMessage() method.
 A channel instance also includes lots of other useful information, such as the `created_by` field, and `member_count`.

-To access the channel instance and its methods, you need the channelID, which you can get from the `queryChannels()` method.
+To access the channel instance and its methods, you need the channelID, which you can get from the `queryChannels()` method. `queryChannels` will return channel state and automatically watch the channel.
 ((should we offer the option of getting the channel id from channel.create or .watch? is this a good practice??))

 ```